wangshaofu/lolafun/README.md

 2. **Rate Limiting**: The scripts include delays to prevent API rate limits
 3. **Storage Space**: Monitor disk space when downloading historical data
 4. **Memory Usage**: Large datasets may require 8GB+ RAM for processing

-### Error Logs
-Check `funding_rate_bot.log` for detailed error information.

-## Disclaimer

-This project is for research and analysis purposes only.
-- Not financial advice
-- Use at your own risk
-- Test thoroughly before any live trading
-- Comply with all applicable regulations

-## Contributing

-Feel free to submit issues and enhancement requests!